-IoT is not something new but it is still trending in 2020 and it will continue for the next few years.
+IoT is not something new but it is still trending in 2020 and will continue to do so for the next few years.
 IoT is now globally applied and companies are understanding its important role.
-IoT helps you to connect different types of devices from anywhere via the internet to conduct tasks automatically and to make decisions in real-time, based on the data available at hand.
-You can manage the supply chain, detect the quality of the parts, the origin of any defect during production, ensure the safety of the employees and perform various other functions with the help of IoT.
+IoT helps you connect different types of devices from anywhere via the internet to conduct tasks automatically and to make decisions in real-time, based on the data available at hand.
+You can manage the supply chain, detect the quality of the parts, find the origin of any defect during production, ensure the safety of the employees and perform various other functions with the help of IoT.

 2. Big Data and Predictive Analytics

 With the development of technologies like IoT, companies are greatly investing in their cloud-based capabilities and building an infrastructure that is able to collect data from every state of the manufacturing process.
-Having data in hand will help you to reevaluate your strategies and understand your business clearly and timely.
+Having data in hand will help you reevaluate your strategies and understand your business clearly and give you a better sense of timing.
 But having data is one thing and making it meaningful and useful is another.
-Therefore, collecting the real-time data of every device in the plant is necessary to predict when a specific device might go off and at what point it may need to be still connected.
-Predictive analytics helps to avoid downtime periods and manage the plant in a much better way.
+Therefore, collecting the real-time data of every device in the plant is necessary to predict when a specific device might turn off and at what point it may still need to be connected.
+Predictive analytics help avoid downtime periods and manage the plant in a much better way.

 5G has been around for a while but manufacturers should use it effectively to improve the smart manufacturing ecosystem.
-It will offer high-speed internet connection, permit faster communication, and save valuable time.
-Also, it will help manufacturers to use multiple sensors on different types of devices, improve the cloud infrastructure, enhance the identification of parts, and quality of the product.
+It offers high-speed internet connection, permits faster communication, and saves valuable time.
+Also, it helps manufacturers use multiple sensors on different types of devices, improves the cloud infrastructure, enhances the identification of parts, and maintains the quality of the product.